thogiti/thogiti.github.io/_posts/2024-05-28-Sealed-Bids-in-Ethereum-PBS-Impact-on-Proposer-Builder-Dynamics.md

 ### Strategic Influence on Builders and Proposers

 The insights derived from these sealed bid auction simulations provide a strategic blueprint for builders and proposers within Ethereum’s PBS system.
 Builders can refine their bidding strategies based on the sealed bid auction type; for instance, in SPSBA scenarios, bidding closer to true valuations may be advantageous due to the second-highest bid pricing mechanism, potentially leading to higher proposer revenue without the risk of overpayment.
-For FPSBA, more conservative bid shading strategies might be necessary to avoid the winner's curse, especially in high-variance valuation environments.
+For FPSBA, more conservative bid shading strategies might be necessary to avoid the overpayment, especially in high-variance valuation environments.

 Proposers, on the other hand, can use these insights to better predict the outcomes of different auction formats, influencing their choice between FPSBA and SPSBA based on expected revenue and the variance in bids they are willing to entertain.
 Understanding these dynamics is crucial for maximizing revenue while maintaining a competitive and fair bidding environment.